CHANDRIKA NARAYANAN-MOHAN

 Institute of Physics Writer in Residence

 I received an Arts Council Ireland Project Award to create the Institute of Physics' inaugural Writer in Residence Programme for 2023.
-My focus for this programme is to investigate the relationship between poetry and science communication, while platforming voices from backgrounds and identities underrepresented in STEM.
+My focus for this programme was to investigate the relationship between poetry and science communication, while platforming voices from backgrounds and identities underrepresented in STEM.
 The programme consists of a series of events, a workshop for young people, and a body of work based on interviewing physicists about their research stories and turning them into poems.
+Below are details about the events and projects.

 Picture